public-law/war-crimes-explorer/README.md

 ## Status: First rough code and looking for assistance.

 I have a background in Expert Systems, and so that's my first idea for implementing the Explorer.
+**I'm open to any ideas for implementing this.**
-Prolog seems like a good match for modelling legal statutes:
+Prolog seems like a good match for modelling legal statutes.
+Here's a first little try:

 ```prolog
 /*